ludc/video_games_and_deep_reinforcement_learning/_posts/2022-10-14-a first Entity Component System to replace Gym.md

 **This post only expresses my own opinions and my personal thoughts**

+Feel free to send comments and/or like on [Twitter over this post](https://twitter.com/LudovicDenoyer/status/1581907808718852096)

 ## What is an ECS?

 An **ECS** (Entity-Component System) is a programming paradigm allowing the implementation of **complex dynamical systems**.
 It is more and more used in the video games industry due to its excellent characteristics: